MultithreadHodgepodge/MultithreadHodgepodge/README.md

 ## How to use
 Add the data structure be an element of your own structure.
+The usecase example can also see test_xxx.c in each folder.
 For example if you want to use list_t:

 Put list_t as an element in your own struct.
 And you can utilize list_t to maintain your own data struture without additional effort.